Santander to pump up payments business in bid to boost valuation

 Frank D’Souza, strategic adviser for Santander’s payments business, said he expects PagoNxt’s revenue to grow from 360 million euros in 2020 to 1 billion euros in the medium-term.

-Botin said growing a successful payments business should help its strategy of boosting its 57.32 billion euro valuation.

-Santander currently trades with a discount of 30% to its book value or 0.7 times its price to book value, slightly higher than the average of 0.65 times of European banks on the European STOXX 600 index (.SX7P), according to Refinitiv.
+Santander currently trades with a discount of 30% to its book value or 0.7 times its price to book value, slightly higher than the average of 0.65 times of European banks on the European STOXX 600 index, according to Refinitiv.

 However, the bank’s Brazilian unit is planning to list 10% of its payments arm GetNet to help integrate it into the wider PagoNxt business.